marziarivi/RadioLensfit2/README.md

 **Simulate**

 Simulation of a radio weak lensing observation with a given reduced cosmic shear and a given source catalog.
+The source catalog is text file containing for each source (row) l,m position (rad), flux (uJy), scalelength (arcsec), ellipticity components e1,e2.
 Radio telescope configuration and observing time sampling must be provided in a Measurement Set.
 The effect of the input reduced cosmic shear is applied to galaxies ellipticity.
 The corresponding simulated visibilities observed by the radio telescope are written in the DATA column of the same Measurement Set (I stokes component).
 The instrument gaussian noise variance is computed based on the antenna SEFD of the radiotelescope and time and frequency sampling interval.

 Usage: *Simulate* (filename MS) (source catalog filename) (number of sources) (shear coord_1) (shear coord_2)